Focus on Lebanon

 In Lebanon, Palestinian Civil Defense (PCD) provides emergency resources to Palestinian refugee camps such as firefighting, search and rescue and paramedic services.
 They are the front line for COVID and disaster relief for Palestinian refugees.
 PCD is made up of Palestinian refugee volunteers.
 They continue to serve both Palestinian and Lebanese communities as the country of Lebanon faces war and economic collapse.

-$50 a month can provide PCD members with a stipend.
+$100 a month can provide PCD members with a stipend to cover communication and transport to and from emergencies.

 Ahlam Lajea (Dreams of a refugee)

-Consider a monthly donation to support this project!
+Consider a recurring donation to support Palestinian refugee innovators!
 For example…

-$100 a month can provide income for one worker.
+$250 a month can provide income for one new hire.

 Simsim Kitchen